skx/foth/README.md

 # foth

-A simple implementation of a FORTH-like, hence _foth_, language, as described in the following Hacker News comment:
+A simple implementation of a FORTH-like language, hence _foth_ which is close to _forth_.

+This repository was implemented based upon the following Hacker News comment:

 * https://news.ycombinator.com/item?id=13082825

+The feature-set is pretty minimal:

+* Reverse-Polish mathematical operations.
+* Support for floating-point numbers (anything that will fit in a float64).
+* Support for printing the top-most stack element (`.`, or `print`).
+* Support for outputting ASCII characters (`emit`).
+* Support for loops.

 ## Implementation Overview

 Each subdirectory gets a bit further down the comment-chain.

+In terms of implementation two files are identical in each example:

-There is a common "stack.go" which contains a simple `float64` stack, there is no support for strings or similar.
+* `stack.go` contains a simple `float64` stack.

-Built-ins are documented in `builtins.go` in each directory.
+* `main.go` contains a simple driver.

+Each example has a slightly improving set of built-in functions implemented in golang, which you can see in `builtins.go`.

 ### Part 1